Ministries of Hospitality

 Coffee Hour Hospitality

-Our parish gardeners maintain both the outside front garden as well as interior of the church to create and preserve a space of beauty, serenity, and praise.
+Our parish gardeners maintain both the outside front garden as well as the interior of the church to create and preserve a space of beauty, serenity, and praise.
 The outside plantings are seasonal: late spring for the summer garden, mums in the fall, and bulbs just before the frost.
 The church is decorated in grand style for both Christmas and Easter and there is a continuing need for watering and refreshing the arrangements during the course of the season.
 For more information about this ministry, please contact Susan Donnelly.

 Open Door Ministry

 Open Door Ministry is a response to Pope Francis’ call for us to keep our churches open for prayer during the week.
-To do this in a way that both creates an atmosphere of welcome hospitality and ensures safety and proper respect, we invite volunteers to sign-up to be present in the church during a specific period of time each week. [email protected]
+To do this in a way that both creates an atmosphere of welcome hospitality and ensures the safety and proper respect, we invite volunteers to sign-up to be present in the church during a specific period of time each week. [email protected]

 Under the direction of our Events and Facilities Manager, those who volunteer to assist with parish events help plan and execute parish receptions for our annual Christmas concert, the reception to welcome our newly initiated following the Great Vigil of Easter, and our annual Summerfest celebration.
 There are sometimes other events that take place during the year in addition to these three major annual events. [email protected]